CardboardIoT/smart-pinhole-workshop/exercises/how_long_to_expose_film/problem.md

-Our camera is smart because it uses light readings to tell us how long to leave the camera shutter open for.
+Our camera is smart because it will tell us how long to leave the camera shutter open for.

-That is the difference between a good and bad picture!

-Lets configure our `LightMeter UI` for different daylight conditions.
-We'll include the optimal film exposure for each condition.
+Lets configure our `LightMeter UI` with different daylight conditions.
+We'll include the best film exposure for each condition.

-The `LightMeter UI` will change displayed exposure time when light conditions change.
+Now, the `LightMeter UI` changes exposure time for different light conditions.

-__Write a program that visualizes light conditions and optimal exposure time.__
+__Write a program that visualizes light conditions and best exposure time.__

 Based on your previous solution, Configure `LightMeterWidget` using the `addLightingCondition()` method.